is the BEST gold detector?" A common question. Here you can learn...

 GPX5000 is currently the 'gold standard' of gold machines.

 See the Minelab GPX5000 here.

 Top VLF Gold Detectors

-Comments: This new gold machine from Garrett is great for the traveling prospector.
+Comments: This nice little gold machine from Garrett is great for the traveling prospector.
 It will hunt on land as well as in water, and is submersible to 10 ft!
-The new, smaller DD coil and higher frequency give this metal detector a high level of accuracy, and make it a new and exciting machine in the Garrett line-up.
+The smaller DD coil and higher frequency give this metal detector a high level of accuracy, and make it an exciting machine in the Garrett line-up.
 See the Garrett AT Gold here

 Goldmaster GMT, 48 kHz